-drive like a girl reveals motorists are 32% more likely to crash on a Friday when it falls on the 13th
+drive like a girl reveals motorists are 32% more likely to crash on the 13th when it falls on a Friday

-Analysis of almost five billion miles of driving data and associated claims shows that Friday is the most likely day for motorists to have a road traffic incident.
-And when its falls on the 13th of the month, accident rates rise, with motorists 32% more likely to have a crash[i].
+Analysis of over five billion miles of driving data and associated claims shows that Friday is the most likely day for motorists to have a road traffic incident.
+And when the 13th of the month falls on a Friday, accident rates rise, with motorists 32% more likely to have a crash[i].
 The risk of injury also increases, with 15% more chance of an injury in a car accident on the 13th when it falls on a Friday[ii].

 Kelly Wilkins, Head of Customer Service, drive like a girl, said: “Whatever day of the week, we urge drivers to take care.
 But it seems, from analysing our data, that Friday is a particularly risky day – and even more so when it falls on the 13th of the month.